List of Primeval characters: Emily Merchant

 Lady Emily Merchant is a 28-year-old English woman who appeared in a theatre via an anomaly in episode 4.3.
 Born in London in 1840, she is familiar with travelling in time and was previously living with a group in the Cretaceous.
 She carries a stiletto and is capable of holding her own in a fight with humans or creatures.

 She and Ethan Dobrowski (Jonathan Byrne) brought a sick woman, their friend Charlotte Cameron, to modern London in the hope of finding medical treatment.
 After Charlotte died she returned to the Cretaceous, but Matt Anderson (Ciarán McMenamin) brought her back thinking she was from the present and been attacked by a "tree creeper".
 She then asked him to keep her presence secret while she tried to find Ethan.
 In episode 4.4 she was kidnapped by Ethan from Matt's flat.
 In episode 4.5 Ethan took her to a cemetery and left her tied and gagged in a coffin, until she was rescued by Matt.
 She forms a close relationship with Matt, but in episode 4.6, she is revealed to have been married before she went through the anomalies, but told Matt that she had only married out of her father's wishes and had never loved him.
-In episode 4.7 she returns to the 19th century so as not to distract Matt from his mission to save humanity, which he admitted after she figured out he wasn't from the present day.
+In episode 4.7 she returns to the 19th century so as not to distract Matt from his mission to save humanity, which he admitted after she figured out he was not from the present day.

 She features in episode 5.3, where she has been trying to find a raptor that has been killing people in 19th-century London, while being forced back into a subservient role by her husband Henry.
 She reunites with Matt, and refuses to hear what Matt has learned about her future until Henry arrives.
 Abby and Matt had discovered that Henry would institutionalise her for apparent insanity, though mostly for the position she has been putting him in lately.
 After capturing the raptor she initially refuses to return with him to the present, but does so when Henry arrives and threatens Matt at gunpoint, and after he is killed by the raptor she decides to stay.
 During the next few episodes she becomes part of the ARC team, helping with creature incursions.